Kathmandu UNESCO World Heritage Sites

 World Heritage Sites Tour

-Nepal is the only country in the world with top 10 UNESCO World Heritage sites.
-Nepal Tour Guide’s World Heritage Sites tour is specially designed for you to see and explore all the UNESCO World Heritage sites in Nepal.
-There are 8 cultural and 2 natural world heritage sites in total, one of the more famous one being Lumbini, the birth place of Lord Buddha.
-Other important heritage sites are the Changunarayan Temple of Bhaktapur, Chitwan National Park, and Sagarmatha National Park among others.
+Nepal is the only country in the world with 10 UNESCO World Heritage Sites.
+Nepal Tour Guide’s World Heritage Sites Tour is designed to let you explore all of them.
+There are 8 cultural and 2 natural heritage sites in total.
+One of the most famous is Lumbini, the birthplace of Lord Buddha.
+Other notable sites include Changunarayan Temple in Bhaktapur, Chitwan National Park, and Sagarmatha National Park.

-Apart from Kathmandu, Lumbini is another city with the largest number of world heritage sites.
-Sites like Maya Devi Temple, Ashoka Pillar, sacred garden etc. have rich history that date back hundreds of years.
-Located roughly more than 285 km west of Kathmandu, Lumbini is the birthplace of Siddharta Gaumtam, better known as the Buddha.
-Ever since Buddha’s teachings spread across the world, this place has been teaming with monastic complexes and pilgrims.
+Besides Kathmandu, Lumbini has the highest number of World Heritage Sites.
+Landmarks like the Maya Devi Temple, Ashoka Pillar, and the Sacred Garden carry deep historical value.
+Located more than 285 km west of Kathmandu, Lumbini is the birthplace of Siddhartha Gautam, known as the Buddha.
+As his teachings spread across the world, this site began attracting pilgrims and monastic communities from all over.

 Kathmandu Lumbini Tour

-Explore the Birthplace of Gautam Buddha on Kathmandu Lumbini Tour At Nepal 7 Days Tour Package
+Explore the Birthplace of Gautam Buddha on the Kathmandu Lumbini Tour – Nepal 7 Days Tour Package

 Kathmandu Lumbini Tour